marti-dotcom/Variant-sets/README.md

 * **BCFtools/csq**
 * **FATHMM-MKL**

-The pipeline was developed to evaluate variant annotations from curated ClinVar and OMIM datasets, especially for SNVs related to Mendelian and complex disorders.
+The pipeline was developed to evaluate variant annotations from curated ClinVar and OMIM datasets, especially for SNVs which are related to Mendelian and complex disorders.
 The files can be found in this GitHub page above.

 ---

 ## Dependencies

-Ensure the following tools are installed and accessible:
+Please make sure that the following tools are installed and accessible:

 * `perl` (for ANNOVAR)
 * `python ≥ 3.8`